hazemelh/playground/luis_to_clu.md

 ![Select language resource](https://github.com/hazemelh/playground/blob/main/select%20language%20resource.jpg)

 4. Select all your LUIS applications that you wish to migrate as well as specify each of their versions and then press Next.
-Note that if any of your LUIS application names are not supported by Conversational language understanding, you will be prompted to change them.
+Note that special characters are not supported by Conversational language understanding.
+If any of your selected LUIS application names contain special characters, you will be prompted to change them.
 After selecting your application and version, you will be prompted with a message informing you of any features your LUIS application has that will not be carried over, as shown in the figure below.

 ![Select LUIS applications](https://github.com/hazemelh/playground/blob/main/select%20luis%20applications.jpg)